-- the relative mix of our billable professionals (utilization and number of billable professionals at varying levels of billing rates); - · our standard billing rates, which we have increased across all practices; - · our clients' perception of our ability to add value through the services we provide; - the market demand for our services; - introduction of new services by our competitors; - · the pricing policies of our competitors; - the mix of services that we provide; - the level of revenue realization adjustments made during the period, including adjustments for potential or court ordered fee and expense adjustments; and - general economic conditions.
+- · the relative mix of our billable professionals (utilization and number of billable professionals at varying levels of billing rates); - our standard billing rates, which we have increased across all practices; - our clients' perception of our ability to add value through the services we provide; - the market demand for our services; - introduction of new services by our competitors; - the pricing policies of our competitors; - · the mix of services that we provide; - the level of revenue realization adjustments made during the period, including adjustments for potential or court ordered fee and expense adjustments; and - general economic conditions.

-Average billable rate per hour increased in our forensic/litigation and technology practices primarily due to planned increases in billing rates.
-The average billable rate per hour decreased in our corporate finance/restructuring practice primarily due to an increase in realization adjustments and a change in staff mix.
-Average billable rate per hour decreased in our economic practice primarily due to the acquisition of Compass which has a lower average billable rate then the existing business.
+Average billable rate per hour decreased in our corporate finance/restructuring practice during the six months ended June 30, 2006 as compared to 2005 primarily due to an increase in realization adjustments and a change in staff mix.
+Average billable rate per hour increased in our forensic/litigation and technology practices primarily due to planned increases in billing rates during the third quarter of 2005 and the first quarter of 2006.
+Average billable rate per hour decreased in our economic consulting practice during the six months ended June 30, 2006 as compared to 2005 primarily due to the acquisition of Compass which has a lower average billable rate then the existing business.